Johana Martinez

 What is one thing you have painted or drawn that is important to you?

 Last year, in my junior year, I took art.
-We were drawing specific artworks and paintings; once, they made us paint ourselves, and I enjoyed it.
+We were making specific artworks and paintings.
+Once, they made us paint ourselves, and I enjoyed it.
 I liked how creative it was and how we got to paint it ourselves.

 What are any careers or majors that you want to pursue?